TAI’s Potential Impact on the Tax Base

 There are a wide variety of plausible taxation responses to the challenges described above.
 In this essay, we’ll propose just one for thought.
 A well-enforced progressive corporate profit tax would directly counteract tax base erosion from both a shift from labor to capital, and a concentration of profits among the largest MNEs.

-Today, most national corporate taxes are flat: nearly all companies within a jurisdiction pay roughly the same percentage of their profits, no matter their size.⁶ A progressive corporate profit tax simply means that the largest and most profitable firms should pay a higher rate of taxes on their profits.
-If OpenAI or a similar firm earns $100 billion in profits, it could presumably pay 30+% in profit taxes, as compared to a mom-and-pop business paying the default 20%.
+Today, most national corporate taxes are flat: nearly all companies within a jurisdiction pay roughly the same percentage of their profits, no matter their size.⁶ A progressive corporate profit tax simply means that the largest and most profitable firms should pay a higher rate of taxes on their profits, as is the case with progressive income taxes globally.¹⁵ For example, if OpenAI or a similar firm earns $100 billion in net income, it could presumably pay 30+% in corporate taxes, as compared to a mom-and-pop business paying the default 20%.

 Such a progressive corporate tax would directly counteract the two primary tax base challenges described above: a shift from labor to capital, and a concentration of profits among the largest MNEs.